Which is Better for Me? A Letter of Credit or Cash Against Documents?

 - Easy, straightforward process.

-- While the amount is reserved from available borrowing capacity, the costs can be lower than a loan, if you are bankable.
+- While the amount is reserved from available borrowing capacity, the costs can be lower than a loan if you are bankable.

 Letters of Credit Negatives: